liqueurdetoile/cakephp3-php7-composer-xdebug/README.md

 - needed PHP extensions : intl, mbstring...
 - xdebug-2.6.0

-To run full tests, you must add dev-dependencies to your composer.json as they're zare not included in the docker image.
+To run full tests, you must add dev-dependencies to your composer.json as they're not included in the docker image.

 For instance :
 ```